Top 10 local tips for enjoying Darwin’s Tropical Summer

-Darwin is truly magical all year round, but between November and April Mother Nature cranks it up a notch or two and the town gets into the spirit of the tropics.
+Darwin is truly magical year round, but between November and April Mother Nature puts on a show and the town gets into the spirit of the tropics.

 Tropical summer sunsets are spectacular.
 Breathtaking electrical storms light up the sky daily, and early rains transform the city into a lush and verdant splendour.
-The smell of frangipanis fills the air and the pace of life is slow and comfortable.
+The smell of frangipanis fills the air and the pace of life naturally flows.

-Whether you’re a nature lover, an avid foodie, a fisho, an art aficionado or a history bon vivant there’s so much on offer during November to April.
+Whether you’re a nature lover, an avid foodie, a fisho, an art aficionado or a history bon vivant there’s so much on offer between November to April.
 And to top it off, being the low season it’s the time to grab some great deals on flights, accommodation and tours.

 Here’s my top 10 things to do during the Top End's tropical summer.

 1. Witness the magnificent waterfalls at their best

 Nothing compares to a chopper ride or scenic flight over Kakadu National Park to see Jim Jim and Twin Falls at their majestic best.
 Only a 1.5 hour drive from Darwin are Litchfield National Park’s raging waterfalls which should be on every itinerary.
 There’s so much water, and these sights make for enviable Facebook and Instagram snaps!
 Make sure you check the NT Parks websites for any closures.

-2. Catch the best sunsets and lightning shows in Australia
+2. Catch the best sunsets & lightning shows in Australia

 Any local will tell you that the sunsets between this time are dazzling and rival the best fireworks displays, our magnificent lightning shows are world class, and free!
 Grab a harbour-side seat at the Darwin Ski Club, The Trailer Boat Club, Stokes Hill Wharf, or jump aboard Sea Darwin for a sunset harbour cruise.

 3. Wine & dine in local haunts